After employee salaries, marketing is typically the biggest expense for most businesses.

 6. Visualize your top channels using charts, icons, and pictograms

 It’s important for your team to understand what your highest performing channels.
-That way, you can identify areas you may want to funnel more resources into, whether it be social media, paid ads, organic or referral traffic.
+That way, you can identify areas you may want to funnel more resources into, whether it be social media, paid ads, mobile app advertising, organic or referral traffic.

-A simple but effective way to analyze your channels is to visualize them.
-You can do this using charts, pictograms and infographics.
+This is where visual communication can be highly effective.
+A simple but effective way to analyze your channels is to visualize the data.
+You can do this using charts, pictograms and infographics with Venngage’s infographic creator.

 For example, a pie chart can put into perspective where the bulk of your traffic is coming from: